rhyven/ericlight.com/content/Tech/heimdall-nongui.md

 I really didn't want to install 55 packages just to build this.
 The majority of missing packages were required to build the GUI section of the tool, which I didn't want to use anyway.
 What if I could ... _build Heimdall without building the GUI??_

 And of course, that's the title of this article, so here's how to do it!

+**EDIT 2017-12-19:  The stuff below is no longer necessary.
+For better instructions, have a look at my article about [flashing a Samsung G900I back to stock]({filename}new_heimdall.md).**

 1. Clone the git repository, with `git clone https://github.com/Benjamin-Dobell/Heimdall.git`